 Other times, I admittedly have interrupted my older children to throw in some sort of lecture.
 If my daughter, for example, is telling me about something her and friends did at school, I have interrupted her, giving her a speech about life and the consequences they could face.

 I realize that if I continue to shift away from the story being told when interrupting, my children will lose interest in sharing their feelings and stories.
 Thus, I try my hardest not to interrupt and to give my life lesson speech after the story has been told.

 9. Be aware of your tone of voice

-Parentese helps parents and caregivers connect to their babies and helps babies develop language skills.
-With preschoolers we can still use this tone.
-For example, if my daughter hands me flowers, I can say in a stretched out, happy tone “thank you sooooo much” instead of simply saying “thanks.”
+Parentese helps parents and caregivers connect with their babies and helps babies develop language skills.
+With preschoolers, we can still use this tone.
+For example, if my daughter hands me flowers, I can say in a stretched out, happy tone “thank you soo much” instead of simply saying “thanks.”

 Children also respond better to requests when they hear pleasant tones rather than shouting, angry, over-reactive tones.

 10. Listen as much as you talk